 - WAX Digital – An NFT marketplace that releases exclusive NFTs by global brands and artists.

 There are many more, but these are some of the popular ones.
-Another big aspect that you should consider is that most NFT marketplaces don’t work with every cryptocurrency (a big win for Ethereum as almost every market works with it).
+Another big aspect you should consider is that most NFT marketplaces don’t work with every cryptocurrency (a big win for Ethereum as almost every market works with it).

 Probably you don’t have a clear idea of how much you want people to invest in your NFT.
 Do previous research on this aspect too.
-Talk with your community, get to know your audience and how much are they willing to spend.
-You can check some top NFT projects on sites like Nonfungible or Dune Analytics.
+Talk with your community, get to know your audience, and how much they are willing to spend.
+You can check some top NFT projects on sites like Non-fungible or Dune Analytics.

 Keep in mind that your NFT launch won’t be the only source of income.
 You can rely on the “secondary market” as sales on different NFT marketplaces can drive long-term revenue through NFT royalties.

 Several positions must be covered in making successful NFT projects.
 You will need an Artist, a Software Engineer (maybe more than one), a Community Manager, and at least one Moderator.
 If you can take any of these roles, that’s great.
 But remember that this is your project, and your leadership will be crucial.
 Your intentions should be even more clear with your team.